Yahyaabbakar92/library-project-TOP/README.md

 ## Things I learned

+- Using methods that can delete rows from tables and return an index row of a table

 ## Thought process

 After filling out the info on the form, when the "Add Book" button is clicked A table will be displayed on the window.